 How to clean the residential and commercial windows, Ideally, windows should be washed twice a year, but it’s a task most people don’t look forward to.
 Part of what makes window cleaning such a chore is that homeowners insist on doing it with wadded-up paper towels or newspaper, spray cleaner, and a ton of elbow grease.

-It's easier and more efficient to clean glass like the pros do: with a squeegee and a few other readily available tools.
-The techniques aren't complicated, and the results may surprise you.
+It’s easier and more efficient to clean glass as the pros do: with a squeegee and a few other readily available tools.
+The techniques aren’t complicated, and the results may surprise you.

 It’s really up to consumers themselves.
 Some people like to clean their windows every week on their own, and others are OK with having a professional come in and clean their windows inside and out, from top to bottom, twice a year.
 It’s one of those things that can fall into spring and fall cleaning.

 Most of my customers opt for cleaning two or three times each year.
 Definitely in the spring after the long winter, and then in summer or late fall before the holiday.

 There are two ways to this Do it for yourself or contract a window cleaning service

 Benefits of Hiring Window Cleaning Service Providers for Effective Cleaning

 Safety: A window cleaning service team has all the safety measures in place.
 They are experienced in handling all types of windows and are skilled in overcoming problems that can occur during the cleaning process.

 Cost-Effective: Yes, you heard it right.
 Hiring the service of a professional window cleaning company can be profitable in the long run.
 When you clean your windows yourself, the chances of damage caused to glasses and frames is more.
 Again, due to the lack of safety measures, you may be injured during the process.
 All this can be avoided by hiring a professional cleaner.
 You save the money that you may have to spend on medical bills or for buying new glass windows.